← home

 One Card.
 Outlast Them All.

 Last Card Standing is a 108-card shedding game built around one simple promise: shed every card in your hand before anyone else does.
 Match the top card by color or rank.
-Drop a wild to flip the table.
+Drop a wild to flip the active color.
 Land an action card to ruin somebody's turn.
-When you're down to one, call Last! — forget and the next player calls you out for a 2-card penalty.
+When you're down to one, call Last! — forget and the next opponent calls you out for a two-card penalty.

-You can play casually against AI bots, or grab a friend (or four) and run a live match over a real-time WebSocket.
-The deck and ruleset are public-domain mechanics; the game is trademark-clean and 100% original code.
-Free, no signup, no install, no ads.
+You can play casually against AI bots, or grab a friend (or eight) and run a live match over a real-time WebSocket.
+The deck and core mechanics are public-domain — color-and-rank matching, action cards, "go out" calls — but every line of code, every animation, and every name is original and trademark-clean.
+No signup, no install, no ads, no payment processor anywhere on the site.

 Action cards